Dick Abikhair

+Abikhair was appointed the Captain-Coach of Edenhope in the Kowree Naracootre FL from 1950 to 1952, they were premiers in 1950.
+He retired from playing after the 1952 season.

-Following his playing career, Abikhair began coaching at the amateur level.
+Following his playing career, Abikhair began coaching at the amateur level in 1953.
 While coaching the Carlton Rovers in the Sunday Amateur Football League he received a bomb threat to his Clifton Hill home.
 League secretary W. H. Linnington also received similar threats to his Brunswick home.
 Police patrolled the area and nothing materialised of the threats.